aod/zhithead/README.md

 - [x] Implement missing rules
   - [x] Burn pile after 4 cards with same rank has been played
   - [x] Play multiple cards of the same rank
-- [ ] Refactor Zhithead state machine
-- [ ] Pile burn animation/UX
+- [x] Pile burn animation/UX
+- [ ] Final win/lose page
 - [ ] Simple homepage with basic info (about, source code, etc.) and a start button
-- [ ] Final win/lose page
 - [ ] Teach the player on how to play
 - [ ] ...